There are many key issues facing modern companies. Lorraine Metcalf, Group HR Director, says ZPG’s (Zoopla) key HR issue is particularly difficult:

 “So, I hired a new person with a very different profile from the two of us who were already in the team.
 As most managers know, diversity in teams is critical to excellent performance but can cause interpersonal tensions.

 “We sat down and talked through our McQuaig profiles and I explained why I’d recruited someone who was so transparently different.
 It was like a light bulb going off in her head.
 The next day she was a different person.
 The dynamics of our team changed in the right way.

 “McQuaig helped us talk, and that talk helped us change and be ready to react flexibly to more change.

 “Increasingly managers come to me when they have a decision to make about someone and ask if we have a McQuaig Profile on that person.
 It’s a basic piece of information that managers need”.

-Are there any final points you want to make?
+Are there any final points you’d like to make?

 “Yes.
-Some of the most well known assessments pigeonhole people: some are quite judgmental.
+Some of the most well known assessments pigeonhole people: some are quite judgemental.